Re-Homing a Greyhound

 3) My dog doesn’t seem “happy”.
 Should I give it up?

 If your dog has suddenly changed its behavior, it often is a medical problem.
 Rule that out first.
 Thyroid problems are common in greyhounds and can cause a drastic behavior change.
 Thyroid testing and treatment is pretty inexpensive and easy.
+Greyhounds also get MUCH lazier as they get older.
+At around 6 years old, my greyhounds went from following me around the house to just laying on their dog beds and sleeping most of the day.
+It was such a drastic behavior change that I was sure something was wrong and took them to the vet.
+It was just normal aging and wasn't medical or them being depressed or unhappy.

 Is your dog a new addition?
 An outgoing greyhound can take a month to adjust to a new home, but a shy greyhound often takes months to a year or even longer.
 Your shy greyhound will need that length of time with ANY family it is adjusting to.
 Please don't think that your new dog just doesn't like you.
 Give a new dog plenty of time to adjust rather than return it and make it start the entire process over with a new family.
 When you get a shy dog to finally trust you and feel comfortable, you will have the most devoted dog, that will be well worth your wait.

 Talk to your adoption group for insight on the behavior.
 In most cases, even dogs that don’t seem to be that happy in a home, grieve for their families when sent away.
 Most of the time their behavior doesn’t change that much in the next home.
 Like people, dogs’ personalities vary.
 Some are more reclusive while others are the life of the party.
 It doesn't mean that the recluse is unhappy because it chooses to hang out in the bedroom instead of out with the family.
+That is just the normal for that dog.

 It is important to be aware that a "happy" greyhound may not act like "happy" dogs of another breed.
 Greyhounds aren’t typically waggy, bouncing, hyper dogs.
 They are calm, low energy dogs, so show their affection in calm ways.
 That is why many people prefer them to more rambunctious breeds.
 Just because they don’t leap on you when you come home, doesn’t mean they aren’t happy to see you.
-Greyhounds also keep their ears folded back when they are relaxed and comfortable - it is not a sign that they are scared or upset like in most other breeds.
+Greyhounds also keep their ears folded back when they are relaxed and comfortable - it is not a sign that they are scared or upset, like in most other breeds.
 They often walk with their heads hanging down which can make them look sad and uncomfortable - that is normal for the breed though.
 Greyhounds need 18 to 20 hours of sleep a day.
 Napping all day is normal and doesn't mean they are depressed - they really ARE that lazy.
-For this reason Greyhounds will aften choose to sleep away from loud, playing children.
-It doesn't mean the dog is uncomfortable around the kids or doesn't like them - it just needs to sleep.
+For this reason Greyhounds will often choose to sleep away from loud, playing children.
+It doesn't mean the dog is uncomfortable around the kids or doesn't like them - it just NEEDS a quiet place to sleep.

 If the dog is really miserable – not eating, losing weight, and showing other signs of extreme stress, it may need to be re-homed after ruling out medical problems.
 We rarely see cases like that though.
 In most cases the dog just needs to be left alone and given time to get comfortable.
 In most cases it just needs to be accepted and loved for who it is and not expected to act a certain way to be considered “happy” or "normal".